 When I eased off the freeway, I stopped by the grocery store before heading back to my house.
 I needed to pick up my own strawberries—I was still hungry for more after how perfect those tasted!
 After powering through over half of the carton, I decided to bake something with the rest…

-With only a tablespoon of coconut oil, most of the tenderness comes from mashed banana and Greek yogurt.
-Greek yogurt is my favorite ingredient in healthier baking; it adds all of the moisture of oil while keeping the fat and calories low.
+With only a tablespoon of coconut oil, most of the fluffy and super moist texture in these strawberry banana muffins comes from mashed banana and Greek yogurt.
+Greek yogurt is my favorite ingredient in healthier baking; it adds all of the moisture of oil while keeping these strawberry banana muffins low fat and and low calorie.
 Plus it sneaks in a little extra protein boost too!

 As soon as the timer buzzed, I nearly burned my fingertips breaking into one hot out of the oven.
 Moist and tender, with the bright taste of summer, it took lots of willpower not to devour three more!